OmarOporto/OmarOporto/README.md

 <br>

 - 👨‍💻 My portafolio is available at [https://delicate-lake-5083.fly.dev/](https://delicate-lake-5083.fly.dev/)
-- 👀 I’m interested in all kinds of technologies, especially about development technologies.
+- 👀 I’m interested in all kinds of technologies, especially in development technologies.

 <h3 align="left">Connect with me:</h3>